CMS Clinical Laboratory Fee Schedule (CLFS) Annual Public Meeting

 2019 Gapfill Recommendations:

-Preliminary Gapfill recommendations have been posted below.
-Public comments will be accepted for 60 days, until Monday October 21, 2019.
+Final Gapfill recommendations have been posted below.
+Public comments for reconsideration will be accepted for 30 days, until Thursday, December 19, 2019.
 Please submit comments to Glenn McGuirk; firstname.lastname@example.org.

 Meeting Notice, Agenda, and Registration